robertszafa/moodportfolio/README.md

 # Prerequisites
 1. node.js
 2. npm
-3. initialise the database from the DB.sql file (you will need MySQL server)

 # Install
 1. git clone https://github.com/robertszafa/moodportfolio.git
-2. initialise the database from the DB.sql file
-3. pip install -r server/requirements.txt
+2. cd moodportfolio
-4. npm install
+3. npm install

 # Run
-1. from moodportfolio/server run: python server.py
-2. from moodportfolio run npm start
+1. npm start

-## Remember
+## Contacting the API
-Remember to add any JavaScript dependencies to the package.json file.
-This will be done automatically if you run:
-- npm install --save 'something' or
-- yarn global add 'something'
+By default, the API calls are made to the production server.
+If you have your own api.moodportfolio server running locally and want to make the API calls to that, then go to src/App.js and change the apiMoodportfolio constant on line 14.